View Current

 (21) All University-owned websites must be hosted on newcastle.edu.au.
 No University website can be hosted outside of this domain unless approved in accordance with the University's delegations of authority (see Delegations Register).

-(22) Marketing and Communications is responsible for the implementation, continual improvement and governance of the web information architecture, Search Engine Optimisation (SEO) strategy, user interface, and user experience across newcastle.edu.au.
+(22) Future Students, Communications & Engagement is responsible for the implementation, continual improvement and governance of the web information architecture, Search Engine Optimisation (SEO) strategy, user interface, and user experience across newcastle.edu.au.

 (23) The content of web pages hosted on University resources must relate to the strategic objectives, activities, functions or role of the University.

-(24) Web Publishers, Web Approvers and members of the Web Content Community cannot access the WCMS without completing relevant training delivered by Marketing and Communications.
+(24) Web Publishers, Web Approvers and members of the Web Content Community cannot access the WCMS without completing relevant training delivered by Future Students, Communications & Engagement.

 (25) Web publishing is the responsibility of the Web Publisher and the Web Content Community and must comply with the following standards: